blacklightpy/vaultofknowledge/World Building/Science and Engineering/Physics/Particle Physics/Standard Model/Fundamental Particles.md

-### Bosons
+### Fermions
-They are subatomics particles with integer spin quantum numbers.
-They are
+They are subatomics particles with fractional spin quantum numbers.
+They obey Fermi-Dirac statistics.
 Matter: Quarks, Leptons
 Antimatter: Antiquarks, Antileptons

-### Fermions
+### Bosons
 They are subatomics particles with integer spin quantum numbers.
-Gauge Bosons, Higgs Boson
-Gravitons (hypothetical)
+They obey Bose-Einstein statistics.
+Gauge Bosons: Photons, W and Z bosons, Eight types of Gluons, Gravitons (hypothetical) Scalar Bosons: Higgs Boson

 ### Hadrons
+They are composite particles.

 ### Quasiparticles
 - Three degrees of freedom of an electron within a molecule (charge, spin, orbital) can be seperated by the wavefunction into three particles: Holon, Spinon, Orbiton